Miami security firm faces questions in Haiti assassination

 But apparently that planning never happened, perhaps because the Colombians, or at least some of them, thought their mission was benign.

-He said it does not seem logical that if the highly trained Colombians were there to kill the president, that they would not have had an escape route.
+He said it doesn’t seem logical that if the highly trained Colombians were there to kill the president, that they would not have had an escape route.
 Instead they were caught, some hiding in bushes, by the local population and police.

 “It is very murky,” Noriega said.

 Selsky, a former Associated Press bureau chief in the Caribbean and Colombia, reported from Salem, Oregon.
-AP writers Joshua Goodman in Miami, Evens Sanon in Port-au-Prince, Haiti and Manuel Rueda and Astrid Suarez in Bogota, Colombia, contributed to this report.
+AP writers Joshua Goodman in Miami, Evens Sanon in Port-au-Prince, Haiti; Robert Burns at the Pentagon; and Manuel Rueda and Astrid Suarez in Bogota, Colombia, contributed to this report.